edcsu/KYCVerificationAPI/README.md

     }'
  ```

-## 🔒 Disclaimer
+## ⚠️ Disclaimer
 This is a demo project.
-The mock external service and
+The mock external service does not represent a real ID verification provider.
-does not represent a real ID verification provider.
+It shows the interaction that can be there.

 ## 📁 Project Structure